PM exhorts youths to defeat 'network of lies and rumours' on COVID-19 vaccination with right information | Law-Order

 ''You need to take it to the next level now.
 Your reach is in all parts of society.
 I request you to come forward to help the country with the COVID-19 vaccination programme.
 You have to provide the right information on vaccines to the poor and general public,'' Modi said.

-''Indian scientists have done their duty by developing the coronavirus vaccine and now we have to fulfill ours.
-We have to defeat through right information every network spreading lies and rumours,'' Modi said.
+''Indian scientists have done their duty by developing the coronavirus vaccine and now we have to fulfil ours.
+We have to defeat every network spreading lies and rumours with the right information,'' Modi said.

-He also said that India will not become self-reliant just by somebody saying so, but this will be achieved by actions of the youth for which they have to be armed with necessary skills.
+He also said that India will achieve self-reliance by the actions of the youth who have to be armed with necessary skills.

 Realizing the importance of this, the ministry of skill development was formed when his government came in 2014 and more than 5.5 crore youths have been given training for different skills till now, Modi said.

-Under this skill development programme, not just training is being given, help is being provided for getting employment, the prime minister said.
+Under the skill development programme, not just training, but also help is being provided for self-employment and employment, the prime minister said.

 The aim is that the youths in India get new employment opportunities based on their skill sets, Modi said.